NoBrainerGames/nobrainergames.github.io/docs/blog/musings/Scene A.md

 But the direwolf's scalding breath still touched the back of his neck.
 It was the end.

 Raith watched -- rather than felt -- himself let go.
 There was nothing else to be done but to accept his fate.
-A part of him realized that the direwolf was simply a force of nature that he could not escape, even as his survival instincts drove his body to the brink.
+A part of him realized that the direwolf was simply a force of nature that he could not escape, even as survival instincts drove his body to the brink.
 After all, nature always gets its way in the end.

 He felt the piercing ice in his legs, the effects of lactic acid buildup taking its toll.
 But Raith didn't slow down.